JujuAdams/ColorMod/README.md

-# Modulo Palette Swapper
+# The "Colour Modulo" Palette Swapper

-**A hardware accelerated method for O(1) palette lookups that avoids pre-processing source images.**
+**A method for O(1) palette lookups that avoids pre-processing source images.**

 Juju Adams 2024

+&nbsp;

+## tl;dr

+This repo contains a library that does fast palette swapping for an arbitrary number of colours in constant time without modifying the source image.
+This system will need a short period of time to initialize on boot (depends on the number of colours in the palette but usually on the order of a tenth of a second).
+This solution hits the sweet spot between the flexibility of colour searching and the speed of colour indexing.
+Colour modulo palette swapping is less performant than colour indexing due to the additional texture sample per texel but the colour modulo solution is much more convenient to use in production.

 &nbsp;